 Given the technical flaws in many online health care marketplaces, getting help from an agent or broker is an attractive option for many people.
 Agents and brokers, while grappling with most of the same delays and hassles faced by individuals, can make the process easier in several important ways, including:

 - helping you compare plan prices and coverage details, while explaining any complicated features or terms

-- recommending plans that would be best for you (government assisters, on the other hand, are not permitted to suggest specific plans), and
+- recommending plans that would be best for you (government assisters are not permitted to suggest specific plans), and

 - walking you through the application process.

 A qualified broker will have years of experience and expertise, and may be able to help you understand your health coverage options in a way that less experienced navigators cannot.

 Agents or Brokers Will Help You for Free

 You won’t have to pay an agent or broker to help you.
 They usually receive payments from the insurance companies whose policies they sell.
 Before agreeing to let an agent or broker help you, be sure the one you choose is able to offer the full range of health plans available at NY State of Health.

 Problems Agents and Brokers May Face When Helping You

 When the health care marketplaces are working properly, you and your agent or broker should be able to log on to the online exchange at the same time, or participate in a 3-way call with a customer support representative who can process your application over the phone.
 If these options aren’t working properly, the agent or broker may ask you to apply using a paper application.